 Upon termination of employment, a Participant whose account exceeds \$5,000 may elect, upon written request at any time, to receive a distribution in a single lump-sum payment or fixed monthly, quarterly, semi-annual or annual installments over a period of ten years or less.
 A Participant may also elect a partial distribution of his or her account upon termination of employment.
-Such distributions are generally paid in the form of cash; however, if the Participant has investments in the CenterPoint Energy Stock Fund, the Participant may elect an in-kind distribution of the Participant's account balance in the CenterPoint Energy Stock Fund.
+Such distributions are generally paid in the form of cash; however, if the Participant has investments in the Company Stock Fund, the Participant may elect an in-kind distribution of the Participant's account balance in the Company Stock Fund.

-Generally, to the extent a Participant has not requested a distribution by the time he or she reaches age 701⁄2, required minimum distributions will be made consistent with the terms and conditions of the Plan and the requirements of the IRC.
-Immediate lump-sum distributions are made for accounts which do not exceed \$5,000, (subject to direct roll over to an individual retirement account if greater than \$1,000 but not exceeding \$5,000, unless the Participant directs the distribution otherwise).
+Generally, to the extent a Participant has not requested a distribution by the time he or she reaches age 701⁄2 (or age 72 for Participants who reach age 701⁄2 after December 31, 2019), required minimum distributions will be made consistent with the terms and conditions of the Plan and the requirements of the IRC.
+Immediate lump-sum distributions are made for accounts which do not exceed \$5,000, (subject to direct roll-over to an individual retirement account if greater than \$1,000 but not exceeding \$5,000, unless the Participant directs the distribution otherwise).

-A Participant who is under age 591⁄2 may make a withdrawal from amounts attributable to after-tax contributions and, if applicable, rollover contributions in the Plan and associated earnings.
+A Participant who is under age 591⁄2 may make a withdrawal from amounts attributable to after-tax contributions and, if applicable, roll-over contributions in the Plan and associated earnings.
 If a Participant is under age 591⁄2 and has less than five years of service and withdraws after-tax matched contributions, the Participant will be suspended from making after-tax contributions to the Plan for six months.
 A Participant who is age 591⁄2 or older may make unlimited withdrawals from pre-tax contributions, Roth contributions, after-tax contributions, vested portion of prior Plan accounts, rollover accounts and any associated earnings.